 By Laura Slot, 2010 ~ 8 minute read

-“They were saying really scary things to me,” Frey, now 32, remembered.
+“They were saying really scary things to me,” Faye, now 32, remembered.
 For four years he took Risperdal, a heavy anti-psychotic drug.
 He hated the way it made him feel so he stopped taking it.
 For the past six years he has gone without any medical treatment.
 And the voices never left.

 “I wanted to have my emotions back,” he whispered during a recent interview, staring at the wall in his living room to ignore the hallucinations he was seeing outside the windows.
 “I wanted to have my instincts back.”

-Without medication, Frey’s sense of reality is continuously blurred.
+Faye’s sense of reality is continuously blurred.
 The voices he hears cause him to press both palms against his ears and scream.
 During another interview, he was asked to leave a Dunkin’ Donuts close to his home, because costumers were annoyed with his shrieking.
 He sat down at a table outside in the cold, then slowly poured his hot chocolate in a circle on the ground, convinced it was contaminated.

 Many Americans considered community-based services not only a cheaper and more efficient way of dealing with the mentally ill, but also a more humane approach that holds out hope many will be able to function in society.
 The current economic downturn, however, has put those services under tremendous pressure.